merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 {{ codestart }}
 anvi-estimate-metabolism -c %(contigs-db)s --kegg-data-dir /path/to/directory/KEGG
 {{ codestop }}

+### Working with user-defined metabolism data

+If you have defined your own set of metabolic modules and generated a %(modules-db)s for them using %(anvi-setup-user-modules)s, you can estimate the completeness of these pathways (in addition to the KEGG modules) by providing the path to the directory containing this data:

+{{ codestart }}
+anvi-estimate-metabolism -c %(contigs-db)s --input-dir /path/to/USER/directory
+{{ codestop }}

+The `--input-dir` parameter can be used in conjunction with the `--kegg-data-dir` parameter to control which KEGG data is being used at the same time.

 ## Output options
 This program has two types of output files: long-format (tab-delimited) output files and matrices.
 The long-format output is the default.
 If you are using multi-mode to work with multiple samples, you can request matrix output by using the flag `--matrix-format`.